-Figure 2 is a graphical representation of each of the irrigation scheduling methods plotted along with the production season rainfall.
+Figures 2 and 3 are graphical representations of each of the irrigation scheduling methods plotted along with the production season rainfall during 2020 and 2021 respectively.
 The two initial irrigation events on May 7 and 30, 2020 were for stand establishment and herbicide activation and were applied to all treatments.
 As can be seen in figure 2, the UGA Checkbook method irrigated almost every week during the production season unless significant rainfall was received.
 This is typically how a checkbook method is implemented, the rainfall for the week is totaled and the amount that is still required is applied.
 Most scheduling methods were relatively consistent from late June through Mid-August.
 As there were only sporadic rainfall events and the cotton had reached peak water requirements, irrigation was required for most of the methods.
 Though not expected, the three sensor methods and Irrigator Pro did not recommend irrigation after July 25th.
 Between crop water requirements and late season rainfall, the crop did not require additional irrigation.
-This graph also shows the importance of proper irrigation timing.
+The main differences between the 2020 and 2021 seasons were that irrigation was required early during the 2021 growing season, but not after early June for most treatments.
+The excessive rainfall during the latter part of the 2021 growing season aided in increasing cotton yields, but it also masked all irrigation treatment differences since irrigation was not needed during the peak water requiring period of the cotton season.
+These graphs also show the importance of proper irrigation timing.
 In wet years it can be just as critical to decide when irrigation is not required and save that event and the associated costs.
-In this particular season there are many instances and differences between each of the methods and when some called for irrigation and others did not.
+A season like 2021 would provide a difficult decision in deciding not to irrigate late in the season, or after the end of May.
+However, additional irrigation events later in the season did not add to total yield or profitability, thus were not required.
+Advanced irrigation scheduling methods aided in confidently skipping these irrigation events.
+In these seasons there are many instances and differences between each of the methods and when some called for irrigation and others did not.
 A good example of missed irrigation events is the CropX not requiring irrigation during June and early July while other methods did.
 If one were to just look at the total amount of irrigation applied it would be hard to explain why CropX had lower yields when a similar amount of irrigation was applied to other treatments.
 It can all be associated with the timing of the irrigation events and what the crop requirements were at that particular time.
-Thus, it should be noted that the total amount of water or applied irrigation is not as important as the timing of these events as shown between table 1 and figure 2.
+Thus, it should be noted that the total amount of water or applied irrigation is not as important as the timing of these events as shown between tables 1 and 2 and figures 2 and 3.